Brian Watson: Business career

-In February 2018 Watson announced Northstar Commercial Partners purchased the iconic "Offices at the Art" building in Denver for $17.1 million.
+In February 2018, Watson announced Northstar Commercial Partners had purchased the "Offices at the Art" building in Denver for $17.1 million.
 "This will be one of the top acquisitions in the Denver market for newer office space and we're thrilled to be involved, especially with Denver as our hometown," [Watson] said in a statement.

+FBI investigation and fraud lawsuit

-In April 2020, the FBI raided Watson's house, serving him a search warrant, and confiscated his cell phone and computer.
-According to a company-wide e-mail The Denver Post received, Watson alleges the raid was in relation to "fraud and misappropriation of funds and was connected to the company’s work with Amazon data centers."
+In April 2020, the FBI raided Watson's house, serving him with a search warrant, and confiscated his cell phone and computer.
+According to a company-wide e-mail obtained by The Denver Post, Watson alleges the raid was in relation to "fraud and misappropriation of funds and was connected to the company's work with Amazon data centers".

-In a lawsuit filed in federal court in Virginia, Amazon accused Northstar Commercial Partners of "a significant fraud and kickback scheme" which likely prompted the April FBI raid of the home of CEO Brian Watson.
-The lawsuit accuses Northstar of racketeering and fraud, which Mr. Watson denies.
+In a lawsuit filed in federal court in Virginia, Amazon accused Northstar Commercial Partners of "a significant fraud and kickback scheme", which likely prompted the April FBI raid of Watson's home.
+The lawsuit accused Northstar of racketeering and fraud, which Mr. Watson denied.